Internship and Practicum Opportunities

 - Statement of the rate of pay for the intern.

-This statement is uploaded by the student when the internship application is submitted.
+This statement is uploaded by the intern when the internship application is submitted.
 The department will then contact the internor to confirm the arrangements described in the statement.

-At the end of the internship, the internor must provide an evaluation of the quality of work of the student.
+At the end of the internship, the internor must provide an evaluation of the quality of work of the intern.
 This evaluation is provided using an online form.

 3. Deadline for Approval